binqbit/svpi/README.md

 - `svpi change-data-type / cdt <name> <new_data_type>`: Change data type.
 Allows the user to modify the data type of existing entries.

 - `svpi change-password / cp <name>`: Change data password.
-Allows the user to update the password for specific data entries.
+To remove encryption, omit the new password.

 - `svpi version / v`: Print the version of the application.
 Useful for checking the software version and ensuring it is up to date.